astronomer/docs/astro/runtime-release-notes.md

 ### Additional improvements

 - The Airflow UI now shows the Deployment's Docker image tag in the footer of all pages.
-For more information, see [Astro Release Notes](release-notes.md).
+For more information, see [Astro Release Notes for March 10, 2022](release-notes.md#march-10-2022).

 ### Additional Improvements